Key Takeaways

 As you learn more about your partner’s experience of BPD, be sure to offer validation and empathy.
 Living with BPD can be a painful, stigmatized experience.
 So try to demonstrate compassion for what your partner has lived through.
 At the same time, be sure to practice setting healthy boundaries and prioritizing self-care.
 The more both partners can do to take care of their own individual mental health, the stronger your relationship will be.

-4 Tips for supporting a partner with BPD
+Tips for dating someone with BPD

 Every person living with BPD will have their own unique experience of the condition.
 So in addition to the tips listed below, make sure to speak with them about the types of support they find most helpful.

-- Educate yourself about BPD: Living with BPD can be an isolating experience because the condition is surrounded by confusion and misinformation.
+Educate yourself about BPD: Living with BPD can be an isolating experience because the condition is surrounded by confusion and misinformation.
 By educating yourself about BPD you’ll be better equipped to offer informed support and help your partner feel less alone.

-- Expand your support system: If you’re dating someone with BPD, seek support from friends and family.
+Expand your support system: If you’re dating someone with BPD, seek support from friends and family.
 Expanding your support networks can help you both feel loved and increase your sense of connection with others.
 It can also help prevent the strain and burnout that often result from a romantic partnership being someone’s only source of support.

-- Encourage therapy and professional help: There’s a prevailing misconception that BPD is untreatable, but that isn’t the case.
+Encourage therapy and professional help: There’s a prevailing misconception that BPD is untreatable, but that isn’t the case.
 There are several research-backed therapies that have proven effective in treating BPD.
 So encourage your partner to go to therapy, seek some professional help for yourself, and consider going to couples therapy to strengthen your relationship.

-- Create a safety plan: People living with BPD are often at risk for self-harm and suicidality.
+Create a safety plan: People living with BPD are often at risk for self-harm and suicidality.
 So it’s important to have an open conversation about your partner’s potential triggers and to create a safety plan with the help of your partner’s therapist or another mental health professional.

 Find support for BPD with Rula